March 2023 update: Review for 2023 updated model is up.

 On Windows, pressure and tilt with several drawings apps do not work by default.
 Windows users may have to do some trouble shooting before they can get pressure and tilt to work properly.
 This usually involves adjusting the settings for Windows Ink and/or Wintab.
 I had to do that for Krita and Clip Studio Paint.

-Unfortunately, I wasn't able to get pressure to work with Photoshop CC and Illustrator CC on Windows.
+Unfortunately, I wasn't able to get pressure to work with Photoshop CC and Illustrator CC with or without Windows Ink.
 Even the old trick of installing Wacom driver in addition to the UGEE driver did not work.
 There's no such problem with Photoshop and Illustrator on MacOS.

 Pressure works well with Affinity Photo and Designer.